 I cannot guarantee that all the courses listed and outlined in this booklet will run.
 If there is insufficient interest or restrictions due to staffing, I will have to reallocate your choices.
 Again, I will speak with you if this happens.
-It is my hope that you will know the outcome of the options process in late June/early July.
+It is my hope that you will know the outcome of the options process in June.